aiidateam/aiida-core/docs/source/working_with_aiida/resultmanager.rst

 keys).

-Once you know which keys have been parsed, you can access the parsed value simply as an attribute of the ``res`` :class:`~aiida.orm.node.process.calculation.calcjob.CalculationResultManager`.
+Once you know which keys have been parsed, you can access the parsed value simply as an attribute of the ``res`` :class:`~aiida.orm.utils.calcjob.CalcJobResultManager`.
 For instance, to get the final total energy, you can use
 ::

     print calc.res.energy